 In the 1980’s, American students were #1 in the world in math.
 Now our students are 35th of 71 developing countries.
 California students are ranked #48th in the US in math.
 We have lost a generation of students to math.
 That is why I am so passionate about teaching Mad Dog Math!

 The foundation for strong math literacy is math facts mastery.
 It is the gateway to fractions, which in turn, is the gateway to algebra.
 Students who master their addition, subtraction, multiplication, and division facts are better able to tackle higher-level math problems as they get older.

 There are some tricks to learning the facts, but mostly it is by hard work, deliberate intention, and repetition that these facts are acquired.
 The tricks will be introduced and the Mad Dog Math system will be used in the classroom, as well as math games and Marcy Cook Tile cards to help students learn the facts.

-If your child finds math frightening, laborious, discouraging, in need of acquiring the facts, or in need of moving from accuracy to automaticity (fast, accurate, and with very little thought), then this is the class for him or her.
+Along with Math Facts Mastery, my goal is to make math easy and fun for students.
+If your child finds math frightening, laborious, discouraging, or is in need of acquiring the facts and moving from accuracy to automaticity (fast, accurate, and with very little thought), then this is the right class.